 5. Application Coding with ZigBee PRO APIs

 This chapter outlines how to use functions of the NXP ZigBee PRO APIs to perform common operations required in a ZigBee PRO wireless network application.
-References are also made to certain JenOS API functions, but the JenOS APIs are fully described in the JenOS User Guide (JN-UG-3075).

 The operations covered in this chapter are divided into the following areas: